jasonbd89/Cloud_Resume_Challenge_Azure/README.md

 Implemented a lifecycle block in Terraform to prevent state-drift conflicts with GitHub Actions.

 Deployment Precision: Replaced the standard functions-action with an Azure CLI command (az functionapp deployment source config-zip) to ensure the zip file structure was correctly nested and that the remote build was explicitly triggered.

+This issue was the last piece of the puzzle, after that the project works as intended